 Page 1 – The Salvation Army’s early days

 Origins of the Salvation Army

 In the mid-19th century an English minister, William Booth, left the Methodist church to become a travelling preacher, concentrating on slum areas.
-In 1878 he and his followers formed the Salvation Army – a noisy and unconventional church, dedicated equally to saving souls and relieving poverty.
+In 1865 he and his followers formed the Christian Mission.
+Renamed the Salvation Army in 1878, this was a noisy and unconventional church, dedicated equally to saving souls and relieving poverty.